-In winter, your Yang energy internalizes, to warm you up from the core and illuminate your internal world.
-This cold and dark climate is your time to focus inwards.
+Internal Yang warms you from the core and illuminates your internal world.
+This cold and dark climate is the time to focus inwards.
 Time to reflect on your health, conserving and nourishing your internal strength.

 - lower back or knee pain